 On January 20, 2022, the FERC issued an order establishing a hearing to determine whether Rover Pipeline, LLC ("Rover") and its parent company Energy Transfer Partners, L.P. ("ETP" and collectively with Rover, "Respondents") violated section 157.5 of the FERC's regulations and to ascertain certain facts relevant for any application of the FERC's Penalty Guidelines.
-153
+149

-As previously reported, on March 18, 2021, the FERC issued a show cause order154 in which it directed Rover Pipeline, LLC ("Rover") and Energy Transfer Partners, L.P. ("ETP" and together with Rover, "Respondents") to show cause why they should not be found to have violated Section 157.5 of the FERC's regulations by misleading the FERC in its Application for Certificate of Public Convenience and Necessity ("CPCN") under NGA section 7(c).
-The FERC directed Respondents to show cause why they should not be assessed civil penalties in the amount of \$20.16 million.
-On April 5, 2021, the FERC extended by 60 days, to June 18, 2021, the deadline for Respondents' answer.
-On June 18, 2021, Rover and ETP answered the Rover/ETP Show CPCN Cause Order, asserting that the FERC should dismiss this matter and decline to initiate an enforcement action.
-On July 21, 2021, Enforcement Staff answered Rover/ETP's answer, stating the evidence supports a finding that Rover violated the FERC's Regulations and should be assessed the civil penalty identified in the Rover/ETP Show Cause Order.
-Rover answered the July 21 answer on September 15.
+As previously reported, on March 18, 2021, the FERC issued a show cause order150 in which it directed Rover Pipeline, LLC ("Rover") and Energy Transfer Partners, L.P. ("ETP" and together with Rover, "Respondents") to show cause why they should not be found to have violated Section 157.5 of the FERC's regulations by misleading the FERC in its Application for Certificate of Public Convenience and Necessity ("CPCN") under NGA section 7(c).151 The FERC directed Respondents to show cause why they should not be assessed civil penalties in or any entity other than Salem Harbor.
+However, the FERC reserves its right to make a determination as to the facts or issues of law that might give rise to any violation by any other individual or entity.
+Salem Harbor Order at P 58.